ev-the-dev/redis-go-clone/README.md

 #### 1.1.2 Length Encoding

 When parsing a length-encoded descriptor, you need to think about the underlying ***bits*** of the hexadecimal value.
-The first two bits in the byte determine how to parse the rest of the length-encoded descriptor *as well* as the field it describes.
+The first two bits in the byte (significant bits) determine how to parse the rest of the length-encoded descriptor *as well* as the field it describes.
 Here are the 4 types of significant bit pairs:
 - `00`: Next 6 bits represent length.
 - `01`: Next 6 bits *plus* the next byte represent length (14 bits total).
 - `10`: Discard remaining 6 bits.
 Next 4 bytes represent length.
 - `11`: Special format.
 Next 6 bits describe format.
-Can be used to store numbers or strings using [*String Encoding*](#113-string-encoding)    (I'm not sure what String Encoding has to do with this tbh).
+Can be used to store numbers or strings using [*String Encoding*](#113-string-encoding).

-    - Think storing JSON as a string?
+> [!WARNING]
+> Length Encoding has a significant nuance to it.
+The first 3 cases (00, 01, and 10) simply return how many bytes to read for the default value type -- this type being determined by external context, such as strings in metadata, or the [*Value Type*](#A14-value-type) flag in the database sections.
+> The 4th case (11) provides some *extra, internal* context.
+It, paired with that same external context, explains whether the proceding value is of an integer or LZF type (See: [*String Encoding*](#113-string-encoding)).

 Example of a length-encoded descriptor and value:
 `00 05 68 65 6c 6c 6f`